Gunnar Garfors: Broadcasting

-He worked as an advisor for broadcasting and new media at the Norwegian Broadcasting Corporation (NRK) in Oslo from 2000 to 2022, was president of IDAG (the International DMB Advancement Group) from 2010 to 2021 and sat one year as vice president of the mobile expert group of the European Broadcasting Union in 2008 and 2009.
+He worked as an advisor for broadcasting and new media at the Norwegian Broadcasting Corporation (NRK) in Oslo from 2000 to 2022, was president of the International DMB Advancement Group from 2010 to 2021 and sat one year as vice president of the mobile expert group of the European Broadcasting Union in 2008 and 2009.
 In 2004, he was director when NRK launched the first test of live TV to mobile phones.

 From 2008 to 2013, Garfors was CEO of Norwegian Mobile TV Corporation.